Data Roaming Plans Singapore – Starhub DataTravel vs Singtel ReadyRoam vs M1 Data Passport

 It’s also kinda restrictive that Singtel’s $20 18 destination plan is only 2GB, whereas Starhub offers 3GB for the same price, for most of the same countries.
 Unless you want to pay for more data, you need to watch your usage a bit more closely.

-One good thing, though, is that the $35 for 3GB tier has recently expanded to include 81 destinations rather than 56.
+That said, it does cover practically every country in the world: There are a whopping 81 destinations!
 If you’re globe-trotting to faraway destinations like Argentina and Island, Singtel’s data roaming offers the most value.

 |M1 Data Passport||Price (includes $5 activation fee)||Validity|